Savory Peruvian Quinoa Breakfast Bowls

 Instructions

-- Add the quinoa and broth – After thoroughly rinsing the quinoa (see Tips), add the quinoa and broth, salt, and a few grinds of pepper.
+- After thoroughly rinsing the quinoa (see Tips), add the quinoa and broth, salt, and a few grinds of pepper.
 Stir to combine.
 Cover and reduce to simmer.
-Cook 15 minutes.
+Cook 12 minutes.
 While the quinoa cooks, prep garnishes.

-- Add the eggs – Use a large spoon or spatula to make a well for each egg.
+- Use a large spoon or spatula to make a well for each egg.
 Break the eggs into the well.
 Season with salt and pepper.
 Replace cover.
-Simmer another 5-10 minutes until egg whites are opaque and yolks are done as per preference.
-NOTE: If quinoa looks dry, add a bit more broth or water to finish the eggs.
+Simmer another 8 -12 minutes until egg whites are opaque and yolks are done as per preference.

 Nutrition